Septic shock: SIRS

 Documented evidence of infection may include positive blood culture, signs of pneumonia on chest x-ray, or other radiologic or laboratory evidence of infection.
 Signs of end-organ dysfunction are present in septic shock, including kidney failure, liver dysfunction, changes in mental status, or elevated serum lactate.
+One limitation of the SIRS criteria is that it can be present in many non-infectious conditions, such as autoimmune conditions, pancreatitis, recent surgery, or vasculitis.